Increasing Parking Space Usage with a New Sign, Web App, & Reservation System

 Quick, with minimal personal data input required.
 Within a few clicks, users can pay what they owe.
 At the end of the process, if the user wants to learn more about SLZs and their purpose, they can click the link.
 This way, learning more about SLZs is not a nuisance—the user can learn about them whenever they have time.

-Additionally, we designed an app specifically for commercial vehicle drivers, since they have different priorities than private drivers.
-Once users sign up with CurbPass, they can choose a date, time, and duration that they will be parking.
-Once booked, it will give them directions to that specific SLZ, if needed.
+Since commercial drivers need to park at specific zones at specific times, we designed an app that allows them to reserve SLZs.
+They can choose a nearby SLZ or search SLZs near specific locations, and enter the date, time, and duration that they will be parking.
+Once booked, it will give them directions to the reserved SLZ, if needed.
 This allows SLZs to better accommodate trucks who need to reserve the space for specific periods of time to unload goods.

 A closer look